david-hernandez/drupal8-oop/README.md

 * 09 - Using namespaces, `use` statements, and more on the global space
 * 10 - Declaring parameter types in method and function definitions
 * 11 - Interfaces
+* 12 - Abstract classes, and using them as base classes.